Vinnie Pasquantino Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.30 team ERA that ranks 17th among all league pitching staffs.
+- The Marlins have the 17th-ranked team ERA across all MLB pitching staffs (4.33).

-- Marlins pitchers combine to give up 64 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- The Marlins rank 13th in baseball in home runs allowed (65 total, 1.1 per game).

-- Garrett gets the start for the Marlins, his 11th of the season.
-He is 1-2 with a 4.22 ERA and 54 strikeouts in 53 1/3 innings pitched.
+- Luzardo makes the start for the Marlins, his 13th of the season.
+He is 4-4 with a 4.05 ERA and 78 strikeouts in 66 2/3 innings pitched.

-- In his last outing on Wednesday against the San Diego Padres, the lefty went 5 1/3 innings, allowing one earned run while surrendering two hits.
+- The lefty last pitched on Thursday against the San Diego Padres, when he went 5 1/3 innings, allowing five earned runs while giving up four hits.

-- In 11 games this season, the 25-year-old has amassed a 4.22 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .274 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.